-In this study we focus on the representation of the variability of ENSO using MEMD algorithm (described below).
-For this reason, we analyse monthly mean data of four different variables: sea surface temperature (SST) from HadISST observational dataset (Rayner et al., 2003), surface zonal wind stress (τ_x) and thermocline depth (i.e., the depth of the 20°C isotherm) both from SODA2 ocean-reanalysis dataset (Carton and Giese, 2008), and mean sea level pressure (MSLP) from NOAA20CR reanalysis dataset (Compo et al., 2011; Slivinski et al., 2019).
-The latter was used to assess ENSO teleconnections to the North Atlantic (i.e., ENSO impact on the North Atlantic Oscillation, NAO), which confirmed a signal consistent with previous work (not shown; e.g., Brönnimann 2007; Fereday et al. 2008; Jiménez-Esteve and Domeisen 2018; Hardiman et al. 2019; Jiménez-Esteve and J ...
-The former three These three variables are used to asses the ENSO dynamics as these quantities typically play a leading role in the onset and decay of ENSO events, and are typically used in the oscillator models that explain ENSO dynamics (see section 3.2 and, e.g., Wang, 2018).
+In this study we focus on the variability of ENSO using MEMD algorithm (described below).
+For this, we analyse monthly mean data of four different variables: sea surface temperature (SST) from HadISST observational dataset (Rayner et al., 2003),

+- 105 surface zonal wind stress (τ_x) and thermocline depth (i.e., the depth of the 20°C isotherm) both from SODA2 ocean-reanalysis dataset (Carton and Giese, 2008).
+These three variables are used to asses the ENSO dynamics as these quantities typically play a leading role in the onset and decay of ENSO events, and are typically used in the oscillator models that explain ENSO dynamics (see section 3.2 and, e.g., Wang, 2018).
 The data are analysed in the tropical Pacific (110°E - 65°W, 25°S - 25°N) over the period 1871-2010 for which all datasets are available.
-Note that surface wind stress and the ocean subsurface data reconstructions in the 19^{th} and early 20^{th} century are less reliable than in the late 20th century due to sparser data coverage, thus the results presented here are only as accurate as these reconstructions can be (Wittenberg, 2004; Crespo et al., 2022).
+Note that surface wind stress and the ocean subsurface data - 110 reconstructions in the 19^{th} and early 20^{th} century are less reliable than in the late 20th century due to sparser data coverage, thus the results presented here are only as accurate as these reconstructions can be (Wittenberg, 2004; Crespo et al., 2022).
 We use the early record data here as the (simple) prediction model used in section 4.2 requires as much data as possible, and the early record does not affect the overall results of this study.
-In fact, results of the recent decades are consistent with previous studies (see below).

-The MEMD analysis (described below) is performed on all 4-fields simultaneously with SST at the highest resolution (1° in latitude and longitude), whereas thermocline depth τ and τ_x (both 9° resolution in longitude, 5° resolution in latitude) τ and MSLP (9° resolution in longitude, 6° resolution in latitude) have much lower resolution.
+In fact, results of the recent decades are consistent with previous studies (see below). - The MEMD analysis (described below) is performed on all fields simultaneously with SST at the highest resolution (1° in latitude and longitude), whereas thermocline depth and τ_x (both 9° resolution in longitude, 5° resolution in latitude) have much lower resolution.
 This gives greater weight to SST data in the analysis, and less towards the other variables, such that the mode does not change significantly by adding other variables in the analysis (i.e., results below for the SSTs are similar whether we use SSTs alone or together with other fields).
-This is because here we are primarily interested in the quasi-periodic behaviour in SSTs, since SSTs are used for defining ENSO (e.g., in Niño3 region).
+This is because here we are primarily interested in the quasi-periodic - 120 behaviour in SSTs, since SSTs are used for defining ENSO (e.g., in Niño3 region).
 SSTs are also typically smoother than other fields - this is especially true for wind stress, which is strongly affected by the "noisy" atmospheric variability.
 This ensures that modes that emerge from MEMD analysis are representative of quasi-periodic variability in SSTs (and thus ENSO), while the rest of the variables are "enslaved" to SST variability.
 Thus, the other variables can help explaining the dynamics of ENSO (SST variability) on a specific timescale.
-Note that MEMD can be sensitive to input data, thus we must carefully consider the input data structure (relevant to our a specific study).
-The SSTs, τ_x , and thermocline depth are computed in the tropical Pacific (110°E - 65°W, 25°S - 25°N), whereas MSLP (not shown) is computed in the North Atlantic sector (80°W - 30°E, 25°N - 70°N).
+Note that MEMD can be sensitive to input data, thus we must carefully consider the - 125 input data structure (relevant to a specific study).